curtrube/terra-flow/README.md

-# Terra-Flow
+# TerraFlow

-`Terra-Flow` is a GitHub actions workflow for running terraform via GitHub Actions.
+`TerraFlow` is a GitHub actions workflow for running terraform.

 ## Prerequisites